Wednesday, 8th May 2019

 B3.
 Responding to peer reviewer comments

-This interactive session will consider how to deal with reviewer criticisms of publications, grant or Fellowship applications (what about publications, is it transferable?
-I think it is transferable).
+This interactive session will consider how to deal with reviewer criticisms of publications, grant or Fellowship applications.
 It will consider the various situations which might arise and how you can formulate a robust response, including at the interview stage for Fellowships.
 This session is primarily aimed at researchers in the sciences.

 Wednesday, May 8th 2019